The Purchased Emperor

 Charles V’s Coronation and a Changing World

-In its exhibition “The Purchased Emperor – Charles V’s Coronation and a Changing World”, the Centre Charlemagne will focus on the Aachen coronation of Charles V as King of Germany and “Holy Roman Emperor Elect” – and on the decline of the first global empire.
+In its exhibition “The Purchased Emperor – Charles V’s Coronation and a Changing World”, the Centre Charlemagne will focus on the Aachen coronation of Charles V as King of Germany – and deals also with the decline of the first global empire.

 Ruler of an empire “on which the sun never sets”